 Each of these ways can accomplish your goal of getting new movies on Plex.
 We’ll go over how exactly you can do each of these methods in this post.

 How to add movies and TV shows to Plex

-Note: You can skip all of the following complex process view the personal streaming service guide I linked earlier in this post It is the quickest method to date and highly advised for those with or without tech knowledge.
+Note: You can skip all of the following complex process view the personal streaming service guide I mentioned earlier in this post.
+It is the quickest method to date and highly advised for those with or without tech knowledge.

 Here’s how to add your content including movies and TV shows to Plex:

 1. First ensure your files are compatible with your Plex Client.